stephenslab/smash-paper/dsc/README.md

    directory of this git repository.
 Modify the script parameters as needed.

-5. Upon completion, results will be saved as both as an R object (res.Robj) and an R image file (res.RData).
+5. Upon completion, the simulation results will be saved to file `dscr.RData` in the "dsc" directory.

 [smash-github]: https://github.com/stephenslab/smash-paper
 [smashr]: https://github.com/stephenslab/smashr